 Claims submitted for payment must meet all aspects of criteria for reimbursement.
 The reimbursement hierarchy is the order of payments conditions that must be met for a claim to be reimbursed.
-Conditions of payment could include benefit coverage, medical necessity, authorization, or stipulations within a reimbursement policy.
+Conditions of payment could include benefits coverage, medical necessity/clinical criteria, authorization requirements and/or stipulations within a reimbursement policy.
 Neither payment rates nor methodology are considered to be conditions of payment.